shelleywong/CSCI567-Course-Materials/Assignments/Assignment6.md

 ## In this assignment your app needs to do the following:

-* Have a simple UI
+* **Have a simple UI**
+  * Your UI should be user-friendly.
+Every feature should have a purpose, and it should be clear to users how they can interact with each feature.
-* Do one of the following:
+* **Do one of the following:**
-  * Launch the camera to get a photo
+  * Launch the **camera** to get a photo
     * Photo should then be added to the simple UI
-    * There is no need to store more than one instance of an image, but it would be recommended that you render a list of all the images taken in your UI.
+    * There is no need to store more than one instance of an image, but it is recommended that you render a list of all the images taken in your UI.
+    * If you choose this option, the [image_picker](https://pub.dev/packages/image_picker) plugin will be useful.
-  * Use location services on the device
+  * Use **location services** on the device
     * Current location should be updated in the simple UI as it changes.
-Can be kept as a string representation of the location.
+This can be kept as a string representation of the location.
-    * It isn't required to put the location on a map, but if you plan to use location in your project this would be a good stretch goal to attempt here.
+    * It isn't required to put the location on a map, but if you plan to use location in your project, this would be a good stretch goal to attempt here.
+    * If you choose this option, the [geolocator](https://pub.dev/packages/geolocator) plugin will be useful.

 As long as your app does those tasks you will get credit for this assignment.

+The goal of Assignment 6 is to give you experience working with the camera or location services on a device.
+There are special installation and usage instructions for working with these features on a device (such as adding permissions).
+Your Final Project needs to leverage the fact it is on a device with access to internet, camera, or location services, so this assignment will help you prepare for the Final Project.

 ## Getting Graded

+> After completing Option 1 or Option 2, remember to submit your code to the `assignment6` branch!

+Create a new APK for this assignment.
+If you do not remember how to create an APK, refer back to the instructions in [Assignment 1](https://github.com/shelleywong/CINS467-Course-Materials/blob/main/Assignments/Assignment1.md#getting-graded).

-When you have your APK move it to the root directory of your GIT repo that you were given to turn in assignments for this class.
-Do not use Android Studio or VScode to manage your VCS/Repo as it may screw up the repo.
+When you have your APK, move it to the root directory of your GIT repo that you were given to turn in assignments for this class.
+You must only have **one** APK in your root directory (remember, each assignment should be submitted to a unique branch, so you can overwrite any previous APKs).
+Do not use Android Studio or VSCode to manage your VCS/Repo as it may screw up the repo.
 So for this assignment you should have a directory that looks like the following:

 ```
     /